-- > Develop and maintain a set of assessment tools, to be used by all independent assessors when carrying out assessments. - > Ensure independent assessors for this standard meet with the assessment plan competency requirements. - > Train and develop all independent assessors to ensure reliable and consistent assessment of the Food and Beverage Team Member Standard. - Apply robust quality assurance and verification processes to assessments, e.g. the use of standard formats, moderation and standardisation of marking and assessment decisions. - Apply and follow the appeals and disputes policy and procedure in response to any legitimate appeal or dispute. - Communicate with third parties any concerns or issues that may impact on assessment activities or outcomes.
+- Develop and maintain a set of assessment tools, to be used by all independent assessors when carrying out assessments. - > Ensure independent assessors for this standard meet with the assessment plan competency requirements. - > Train and develop all independent assessors to ensure reliable and consistent assessment of the Early Years Educator standard. - > Apply robust quality assurance and verification processes to assessments, e.g. the use of standard formats, moderation and standardisation of marking and assessment decisions. - Apply and follow the appeals and disputes policy and procedure in response to any legitimate appeal or dispute. - Produce exemplar materials, which can be used to add further clarity and establish guidelines for assessment against the stated criteria of the standard. - ➤ Hold standardisation and moderation activities of assessment process. - Communicate with third parties any concerns or issues that may impact on assessment activities or outcomes.